Logiqx/covid-stats/docs/deaths-by-vax-status/README.md

 Any under-representation of the unvaccinated does not automatically inflate the unvaccinated ASMRs because this dataset is calculating the ASMR within the unvaccinated population sample.
 Under-representation of the unvaccinated also doesn't affect the denominator of the vaccinated sample so it does not directly impact the ASMR of the vaccinated.

-It is misleading to say that an under-representation of the unvaccinated in the census reduces the ASMRs of vaccinated group because they are calculated completely independently.
+It is misleading to say that an under-representation of the unvaccinated in the census reduces the ASMRs of the vaccinated group because they are calculated completely independently.
 The proportions of the vaccinated and unvaccinated groups are (in principle) somewhat irrelevant.
 What really matters is whether the samples are representative of that population and whether the "unidentified" persons are inherently more (or less) healthy than the persons in the vaccinated or unvaccinated population samples.

 One final point is that it's worth mentioning smaller groupings can make the 95% confidence intervals wider:

 > ASMR confidence is influenced by death occurrences and person-years in each vaccination status category.
 In December 2022, 66% of person-years were attributed to those who had a third dose over 21 days ago, and 15% were attributed to unvaccinated people.
 The remaining categories have much less confidence, which can be seen as wider, and often overlapping, confidence intervals.
 This is also especially true for the age breakdowns because there are even fewer deaths per status.

-I suspect that noisy data (especially for deaths in small groups and / or young persons) could lead to much wider confidence levels and may be why the ONS has chosen to use 10 year age bands such as 30-39, instead of 5 year age bands such as 30-34.
+I suspect that noisy data (especially for deaths in small groups and / or young persons) could lead to much wider confidence intervals and may be why the ONS has chosen to use 10 year age bands such as 30-39, instead of 5 year age bands such as 30-34.